Applying for a Grant

 To meet the minimum eligibility requirements for DRF/DRAF funding consideration, applicants must:

-- Be based in and conduct the majority of activities in a country targeted by the specific Round;
+- Be based in and conduct the majority of activities in one of the targeted countries;

 - Be a legally registered non-governmental organization of persons with disabilities (OPD), or a group of persons with disabilities acting under the fiscal sponsorship of a legally registered organization.